-Modra spilja (the Blue Cave) is one of the best known natural beauties on the Adriatic Coast, offering a mesmerizing glow from the water at certain times of day.
+Modra spilja (the Blue Cave) is one of the best-known natural beauties on the Adriatic Coast, offering a mesmerizing glow from the water at certain times of the day.
 The cave itself is 24 meters long, 10–12 meters deep and up to 15 meters high, while the entrance to it measures 1.5 meters high and 2.5 meters wide.

 An Out Adventures’ favourite, Korčula is full of stories, legends, monuments, and history.
 Greeks settled in the 6th-Century BC (they called the island Black Korčula), but the town was also occupied by the Romans and the Slavs before its longest period of rule under the Venetians between 1420 and 1797 – even Napoleon was ruler for a while.
 Given all these influences, Korčula has a stunning old town that’s both romantic and evocative.